arujit/Vehicle-Detector-and-Tracking/README.md

-Computer-Vision
+# Computer-Vision

-There are two Folders in this project.
+There are directories in this project.

-Cascades -
+## Cascades - Contains the Haar and LBP Cascades used for the project.
+## Scripts - Contains the experimented tracker scripts and test script for performance of the Cascades.

 .